cemkucukgenc/tum_autsys_project/README.md

 catkin build
 ```

-# 3. Installation of ORB-SLAM 3 Ubuntu 20.04 Noetic
+# 3. Installation of ORB-SLAM 3 on installed Ubuntu 20.04 Noetic
 Install all liberay dependencies.
 ```shell